Skip to main content

 Is it possible to buy in Paris at 27 on a single salary?

 Yes, under certain conditions.
 With a stable permanent contract, a net salary of 3,000 euros and a deposit of 40,000 to 60,000 euros, a first-time buyer can borrow between 230,000 and 280,000 euros.
-By targeting the 19th and 20th arrondissements, where prices range from 7,500 to 9,000 euros/sqm, it is possible to acquire a 2-bedroom of 30 to 40 sqm.
+Targeting the 19th and 20th arrondissements, where prices range from 7,500 to 9,000 euros/sqm, makes a two-room flat of 30 to 40 sqm attainable.

 What are the advantages of the 20th arrondissement for a first-time buyer in 2026?